xp-forge/json/README.md

 Sequential processing
 ---------------------
-Reading elements sequentially doesn't load the entire source into memory before prcoessing it.
+Processing elements sequentially can save you memory and give a better performance in certain situations.

+### Reading
 You can use the `elements()` method to receive an iterator over a JSON array.
+Instead of loading the entire source into memory and then returning the parsed array, it will parse one array element at a time, yielding them while going.

 ```php
 $conn= new HttpConnection(...);